 - Reputational damage for firms who distribute apps with poor code quality

 How apps are vulnerable to client code quality

 As we’ve discussed before, most code contains around 15 errors per thousand lines of code.
-Modern mobile apps containing millions of lines of code, equaling tens of thousands of errors per application.
+Modern mobile apps contain millions of lines of code, equaling tens of thousands of errors per application, so it should be no surprise that code quality is listed among the OWASP mobile top 10 vulnerabilities, just on potential risk alone.
 Even apps with the safest reputations, such as WhatsApp or the Mail client on iOS, can often contain serious zero-day exploits that can be used to attack groups of people or targeted individuals.

 - Buffer overflows, especially for code written in C and C++, can give a hacker the chance to run arbitrary code or gain unauthorized access